v17alya/Web3-Onboard-Unity/Assets/com.gamenator.web3-onboard-unity/Samples/Minimal/README.md

 This sample demonstrates a minimal end-to-end setup of the Web3-Onboard bridge in a Unity WebGL project.

 ## What’s included
-- WebGL template package: located in the root of this sample folder
-  - Import this Unity package first so the template appears under `Assets/.../WebGLTemplates/Web3OnboardSample/`
+- A Unity package in this sample’s root containing:
-  - The template’s `index.html` initializes `OnboardWalletBridge` and wires the Unity instance after load
-  - Includes a prebuilt `web3-onboard-bridge.js` for immediate testing
+  - A WebGL template (`Web3OnboardSample`) with `index.html` that initializes `OnboardWalletBridge`, wires the Unity instance after load, and includes a prebuilt `web3-onboard-bridge.js` for immediate testing
-- Sample script: `Assets/com.gamenator.web3-onboard-unity/Samples/Minimal/Scripts/Web3BridgeSample.cs`
-  - Simple OnGUI with buttons to Initialize, Apply Theme, Connect, Disconnect, Sign
+  - A ready sample scene with a `Web3BridgeSample` MonoBehaviour (buttons to Initialize, Apply Theme, Connect, Disconnect, Sign) and Unity-side logging of callbacks
-  - Logs Unity callbacks from the JS bridge

 ## Setup
-1) Import the WebGL template package
+1) Import the sample Unity package (scene + template + scripts)
 - Double-click the Unity package in this sample’s root to import it into your project

-2) Select the sample WebGL template in Unity
+2) Select the WebGL template in Project Settings
 - Open: Edit → Project Settings → Player → Resolution and Presentation
 - Set Template to: `PROJECT:Web3OnboardSample`

 3) Configure WalletConnect Project ID
-- Open a scene and add the component `Web3BridgeSample` to any GameObject
+- Open the imported sample scene and select the `Web3BridgeSample` component
 - In the component, set `initOptionsJson` to include your `projectId`:
 ```json
 {